dev-fluidlabsph/flguides/README.md

 Starting with Spring ROO
 ==================

-This is a step-by-step procedure to start a project using Spring ROO.
+This is a step-by-step guide to start a project using Spring ROO.
 Following are the requirements and step to setup your development environment.

 Requirements